rrigato/architecture/clean_architecture/first_edition.md

 - centering your architecture arround your business use cases enables your application to be abstracted away from user interface modifications
 - Technical details can be 99% of development time, but what is important is putting an architectural boundary line with a stable public contract between technical details and your business logic
 - business logic is a suite of usecases/features that each perform some function on behalf of the user

+# frameworks_are_a_detail_ch32
+- there is an asymmetric relationship between your application and a framework where you cannot break the framework, but a framework breaking an interface may break your application
+- Never pass any library specific datatypes across architectural layers (only built ins and entities)

+# case_study_ch33
+- Group components across the following criteria:
+  - Change at different rates (based on level of abstraction of architectural layer)
+  - Change for different business reasons (based on different user groups)